Voyager162/Java-Training-2024/Pokemon/README.md

      b.
 Must have an instance variable for name

      c.
-Must have a non-default constructor taking in parameters for initial health and name values and settingthe instance variables to those values
+Must have a non-default constructor taking in parameters for initial health and name values and setting the instance variables to those values

      d.
 Must have a defined (regular) method “take damage” that intakes an integer parameter and subtracts that value from health